getOperate supports Single Sign-On for Microsoft, Google, GitHub, GitLab, Okta, and domain restriction.

 Superadmin Settings -> Instance Settings -> SSO -> Toggle “github” -> set client id, org and client secret.

-Redirect URI: https://<YOUR_INSTANCE>/user/login_callback/gitlab
+https://<YOUR_INSTANCE>/user/login_callback/gitlab

 Login: https://<YOUR_INSTANCE>/user/login